PuuTzzA/sdf-canvas/README.md

   steps = 5,
   colorRamp = ColorRamp.toEquallySpaced([new THREE.Color("black"), new THREE.Color("white")]) }
 ```
-All of these parameters can also be changed with their respective setters. e.g:
+All these parameters can also be changed with their respective setters. e.g:
 ```js
 metaCanvas.setSmoothRadius(40);
 metaCanvas.setGain(.2);